 - If we determine that your employment qualifies, and if some or all of your federal student loans that are owned by the U.S. Department of Education are not already serviced by FedLoan Servicing, those loans will be transferred to FedLoan Servicing.
 You will receive a notice if your loans are transferred.

-- If we determine that your employment qualifies, we will then review your payment history (including any payments you made to another federal loan servicer before your loans were transferred) to determine how many payments made during the period of employment certified on the Employment Certification form are qualifying monthly payments for PSLF.
-We will then notify you of the total number of qualifying payments you have made, and how many payments you must still make before you can qualify for PSLF.”
+- If we determine that your employment qualifies, we will then review your payment history (including any payments you made to another federal loan servicer before your loans were transferred) to determine how many payments made during the period of employment certified on the Employment Certification Form are qualifying monthly payments for PSLF.
+We will then notify you of the total number of qualifying payments you have made, and how many payments you must still make before you can qualify for PSLF.

-In a letter to Representative Levin, the I.R.S. has stated that any amounts cancelled through the program should not be considered taxable income.
+Any amounts cancelled through the program should not be considered taxable income.

 The Department directs borrowers with questions to the public service web site.
 If you still have questions, the Department directs you to call FedLoan Servicing at 1-855-265-4038.